Shiryous/TUC_chess_AI_agent/README.md

 <H1> TUC Chess AI agent</H1>
 This repository holds the enviroment and the agent of TUC-CHESS that was designed and developed for the purposes of the course "Artificial Intelligence" during the 2022 year.

-The chess game environment was provided is not conventional chess, it uses the dimensions of 6x8 it generates random prizes, has special rules, such as time restriction per move.
+The functionality of the environment was provided to us for the purposes of the project.
+It is similar to conventional chess, but is modified to different functionality, it uses the dimensions of 5x7 it generates random prizes, has special rules, such as 4 second time restriction per move.

 There are 2 different approaches on the way the agent makes desicions.